binarykitchen/find-remove/README.md

 findRemove takes any start directory and searches files from there for removal. the selection of files for removal depends on the given options.

-__Arguments__
+__arguments__

 * dir - any directory to search for files for deletion
 * options - currently two properties are supported:
-    * files - can be a string or an array of files you want to delete within 'dir'
+    * files - can be a string or an array of files you want to delete within `dir`
-    * extensions - this too, can be a string or an array of file extenstions you want to delete within 'dir'
+    * extensions - this too, can be a string or an array of file extenstions you want to delete within `dir`

 when no options are given, everything is removed as if there were no filters.

 ### removeAll(dir)

-removeAll is just a convenient function and does the same like 'findRemove(dir, null)' - it deletes everything including 'dir' in cold blood. **you have been warned.**
+removeAll is just a convenient function and does the same like `findRemove(dir, null)`

+it deletes everything including `dir` in cold blood. **you have been warned.**

 __arguments__